 The process begins at the proposal development stage.
-Once the proponent expresses interest in a project, the proponent must conduct a self-assessment as per the Technical Proposal Guidelines (TPG).
+Once the proponent expresses interest in a proposed project, the proponent must conduct a self-assessment as per the Technical Proposal Guidelines (TPG).
 The TPG is a guide to assessing projects and preparing proposals under The Environmental Assessment Act.
-The self-assessment component is used to identify whether a proposed project is likely to be classified as a 'development' under Section 2(d) of the Act, and thus require a formal environment
+The self-assessment component is used to identify whether a proposed project is likely to be classified as a 'development' under Section 2(d) of the Act, and thus require a formal environment assessment.

-52 Wm.
+49 Wm.
 Christopher Porter.
 "Professional Perspectives: Make Legal a Breeze in Renewable Energy Projects."
 Industry West Magazine.
 Spring 2018.
 Issue 1 Vol. 2.
 P. 34-35.

-53 Christopher J. Masich.
+50 Christopher J. Masich.
 "Renewable Energy Development in Saskatchewan."
 McKercher LLP.
 October 2016.
 P. 21.

-54 Government of Saskatchewan.
+51 Government of Saskatchewan.
 Ministry of the Environment.
-Environmental assessment.56 The onus is on the project proponent to seek approval for a project that would be deemed a development under the Act.

-Considerations for Renewable Energy Projects in Saskatchewan - SaskPower IPP Renewable Energy Meeting.
+Environmental Considerations for Renewable Energy Projects in Saskatchewan - SaskPower IPP Renewable Energy Meeting.
 November 17, 2016.